 The building industry offers more than just another job — you can find a rewarding career and earn a great salary.
 The top 25% in most construction trades professions earn at least $60,000 annually.
 And you don’t need to follow the traditional college path to get there.

-With the spread of COVID-19 this year, this has lead to economic hardship and skyrocketing job losses across multiple industries nationwide.
+With the spread of COVID-19 this past year, this has led to economic hardship and skyrocketing job losses across multiple industries nationwide.
 However in most states construction has remained an essential industry, therefore job losses have been minimized within the construction industry.

 If you or someone you know is looking for a new career, don’t overlook a potential career path in construction.
 Residential construction is poised to help lead the economic recovery.
 Low interest rates and pent-up demand for homes places residential construction in a position to recover more quickly than some other sectors of the economy.
 Here are several other reasons to consider a rewarding career in construction.

 Supporting the Economy

 The construction industry is critical to the economic success of our area and has positive national economic impacts, generating jobs in industries such as manufacturing and engineering.
 A healthy economy relies on home building, especially when that economy is in recovery.
 As a member of the construction industry, you will be contributing to the economic success of your community.

 Staying Safe on the Job Site

 The health and safety of construction workers is always a top priority in the construction industry.
 Employers are dedicated to preventing worker exposure to coronavirus and educating employees on what protective measures can be taken on the jobsite.
 The use of personal protective equipment is common on the job site as well as established cleaning and disinfecting procedures outlined by the Occupational Safety and Health Administration (OSHA).

 Support is Available to Launch a Career